podio/podio-js/push-service/index.md

 The `push` method returns an object with a method `subscribe`.

-You need to call `subscribe` to create a new subscription and pass to it a function that you would like invoked, whenever push events for this subscription are incoming:
+You need to call `subscribe` to create a new subscription, and pass to it a function that you would like invoked whenever push events for this subscription are incoming:

 Parameter      | Description
 :------------- | :-------------
 handler        | Function called when messages are incoming for this subscription

-The subscribe method returns a promise that resolves when the connection is established (incoming events will be registered before then).
+The `subscribe` method returns a promise that resolves when the connection is established (incoming events will **not** be registered before then).
 If it is rejected, it means the connection could not be established for some reason.
-Maybe the user was not properly authenticated.
+One reason could be missing authentication.

 # Example
-This example demonstrates how to subscribe to all incoming events for the User carrier object of the authenticated user:
+This example demonstrates how to subscribe to all incoming events for the *User* carrier object of the authenticated user:
 {% highlight javascript %}

 // Make API request to get push object